tylim88/FireCall/README.md

 ## Create Schema With Zod

-First, you need to create schema with `zod`, you can share this file to front end.
+First, you need to create schema with `zod`, you can share this file to front end and use [FireCaller](https://github.com/tylim88/FireCaller) with it.

-Note: You should use [FireCaller](https://github.com/tylim88/FireCaller) in front end.
+FireCall can works without FireCaller on front end but it is recommended to use FireCaller with it or else there is no point sharing schema to front end.

 ```ts
 import { z } from 'zod'